thib3113/moleculerjs-service-not-available/readme.md

 This test only works on linux like machine (kill need to allow to send specific signals) .

+Also, you will need nats (or other message broker) (TCP transporter send disconnect when process die, without waiting the disconnect packet)

 Here is the scenario :

 -   start node1 and node2